KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 ## Feature Based Route Management

 You may be surprised to discover that feature-u introduces it's own flavor of route management.
 There are so many router implementations!
 Why introduce yet another?

+**Don't Worry, Be Happy**

+Actually, the feature-u router is a **completely optional aspect**, so don't be alarmed if you have already settled on your own route/navigation solution.

+You are free to use whatever route/navigation solution that meets your requirements.
+ - You can use the built-in feature-u routes
+ - You can use XYZ navigation (_fill in the blank with your chosen solution_)
+ - You can even use a combination of feature-u routes and XYZ routes

+The only caveat in using another route managements system is that the XYZ routes will not be an integral part of feature-u, so your feature encapsulation may be somewhat compromised.
+This may or may not be a concern.
+With that said, it is theoretically possible to introduce your own feature-u extension supporting XYZ routes, which would bring it back into the realm of "the extended" feature-u.
+For now, this exercise is left up to you, as there are so many route management solutions.

+**feature-u routes**

+The **big benefit of the feature-u router** (_should you choose to use it_) is **it allows a feature to promote it's screens in an encapsulated and autonomous way**!
 The feature-u router is _based on a very simple concept_: **allow the application state to drive the routes!**

-In feature based routing, you will not find the typical "route path to component" mapping catalog, where a `route('signIn')` directive causes the SignIn screen to display, which in turn causes the system to accommodate the request by adjusting it's state appropriately.
-Rather, the appState is analyzed, and if the user is NOT authenticated, the SignnIn screen is automatically displayed ...
+In feature based routing, you will not find the typical "route path to component" mapping catalog, where (_for example_) some pseudo `route('signIn')` directive causes the SignIn screen to display, which in turn causes the system to accommodate the request by adjusting it's state appropriately.
+Rather, the appState is analyzed, and if the user is NOT authenticated, the SignIn screen is automatically displayed ...
 Easy Peasy!

-Not only is this approach **more natural** (_imho_), but _more importantly_, **it allows a feature to promote it's screens in an encapsulated and autonomous way**.
+Depending on your perspective, this approach can be **more natural**, but _more importantly_, **it allows features to promote their own screens in an encapsulated and autonomous way**!

 **Here is how it works:**